-So how does that look?
-Here’s what we do when leading Millennials and why it works…
+Here’s what we do when leading millennials and why it works.

 Management is telling people what to do.
-Leadership is showing people a goal and then giving them the right tools to help them achieve that goal.
-Employees who are trusted to direct their day to day work themselves are more productive and more engaged in their work than those who are not given leeway to work in their preferred manner.
-Millennials were raised in an era where everyone has a side hustle and economic insecurity is part of the economy.
+Leadership is showing people a goal and then giving them the right tools to help them achieve it.
+Employees are more productive and more engaged in their work when they’re trusted to direct their day-to-day themselves.
+For millennials economic insecurity is the norm and everyone has a side hustle.
 This means they are much more likely to leave a job they feel they can’t engage in.
-While every worker does better when trusted and led effectively, Millennials are the ones most likely to bounce when they don’t like the work environment.
+While every worker does better when trusted and led effectively, millennials are the ones most likely to bounce when they don’t like the work environment.

 2. Show the value of their work

 The value of your employees’ work should be more than just the money that they collect.
-The majority of their working hours are spent at their job.
-Presumably, they’re working in a field that interests them.
-So show them how they have an opportunity to grow and learn more about their field via contributing to your organization.
-When your company interests align with your employees’ interests, you’re all going to pull in the same direction.
-The net effect of that is huge over many employees and many months of leading Millennials.
+The majority of their waking hours are spent at their job.
+Presumably, they’re working in a field that interests them, so show them they have an opportunity to grow and learn more about their field by contributing to your organization.
+When your company interests align with your employees’ interests, you’re all going to pull in the same direction, which is key for leading — and keeping — millennial employees.

 3. Life is full of learning opportunities

 That said, every job has work that’s less fun than other parts.
 Every team has projects that succeed, and projects that fail.
-One of the key determinants of leading Millennials is to embrace what you can learn from failure and what you can learn from the parts of the job that you don’t like.
+One of the key determinants of leading millennials is to embrace what you can learn from failure and what you can learn from the parts of the job that you don’t like.
 Is there a rote task that needs doing and no one wants to do?
 Figure out how to automate it, how to make it more efficient, or how to do without it at all.
-Did something go wrong on a project and everything’s on fire now?
+Is something wrong with your project and everything is on fire?
 What can you learn?
 It’s only a mistake if you do it twice; otherwise it’s just something that you learned from.